alurquiza/react-app-basic/README.md

 npm run dev
 ```

-This will start the Vite development server and provide you with a local URL http://localhost:5173 where you can access your application.
+This will start the Vite development server and provide you with a local URL (usually http://localhost:5173) where you can access your application.

 ## Option 2